danortega2014/MLE-Approach-to-approximating-GDP-inequality-using-Pareto-Dist./README.md

 Looks like my optimization was successful and found the maximum likelihood estimate for alpha in three iterations.

-Suprisingly, the estimate for alpha was only .014 which suggest a low pareto principal.
+Suprisingly, the estimate for alpha was only .014 which suggest an extreme inequality that few countries contribute to a vast majority of gdp.